Merenptah/amd-summit-2019-func-ddd/README.md

-# AMD Summit 2019 - Functional DDD with Jan Stephien
+# AMD Summit 2019 - Functional DDD with Jan Stępień

 ## Creating a "functional" To Do List